rxavier/poniard/README.md

 # Design philosophy

 ## Not another dependency
-We try very hard not to clutter the environment with stuff you won't use outside of this library.
+We try very hard to cluttering the environment with stuff you won't use outside of this library.
 Poniard's dependencies are:

 1. scikit-learn (duh)
 2. pandas